-How to get started Bible journaling - This post explains how and why you should start Bible journaling and what materials you need.
+How to get started Bible journaling - This post for beginners explains how and why you should start Bible journaling and what resources and materials you need.
 I've always been curious about it, and this was the perfect primer to get started!

 I have seen friends' journaling Bibles and thought they were so neat.
 I loved how they emphasized key verses, and I loved the artistic quality of the journaling.
 I initially thought, "I could never do that because I am not artistic!" and I left it at that.

 The more Bible journals I saw, the more intrigued I became.
 Finally, I was there as a girlfriend showed all her tools and tricks to another lady.
 I decided to take the plunge knowing that I am not artistic, but I am creative, and I would do the best I could with the helps Beth had.

 I bought a few supplies from Amazon and waited impatiently for them to arrive.
 Once I made the decision, I couldn't wait to get started!

 Here is my very first attempt, and it was good enough.
 After that, though, I dived into some more involved techniques and tips, and I got sucked in!

 Bible journaling is:

 - An artistic way to respond to the Word of God right there on the pages of the Bible.

 - A creative way to express what you are learning during Bible study.

 - A visual way to record what God is doing in your life.